PatrykBielecki/PatrykBielecki/README.md

-- 👋 Hi, I’m @PatrykBielecki
+- 👋 Hi, I’m Patryk Bielecki
 - 👀 I’m interested in playing chess, programming, web development, ping-pong and cycling.
 - 🌱 I’m currently learning TensorFlow and everything related to Machine Learning
 - 📫 How to reach me: